 1. To explain the service offered, understand your circumstances and discuss your requirements;

-2. To provide the suggested course of action, and to explain the reasons why it is recommended.
+2. To provide and explain the suggested course of action.

 Different equity release advisors will have slight variations on the way that they offer their service.
 I will focus on the process our advisors use, which follows the Equity Release Council's best practices.